BLaurenB/istio-vet/pkg/vetter/meshversion/README-init-image-mismatch.md

 Kubernetes pod.
 This init container sets up the pod so that the application container will send traffic through the sidecar container.

-The `istio-inject` configmap specifies which istio-init container image to inject into new workloads (like Deployments, DaemonSets, and Jobs) when they are configured in your cluster.
+The `istio-sidecar-injector` configmap specifies which istio-init container Image to inject into new workloads (like Deployments, DaemonSets, and Jobs) when they are configured in your cluster.